 I'm rolling my Rs in anticipation!
 And in an age of Happy Gestational Parent's Day those rolled Rs are the rolled Rs of counter-rrrrrrrrrrevolutionary defiance.

 To listen to our podcast, simply click the button above.
-And don't forget A Song For The Season anthologizes many of our most requested seasonal Songs of the Week, from "Auld Lang Syne" to "White Christmas" via "My Funny Valentine", "Summertime", "Autumn Leaves" and many more - and on this fifth anniversary of The Mark Steyn Club, if you're one of our Club members, don't forget to enter your promo code at checkout to enjoy special member pricing on this book and over 40 other Steyn store products.
+And don't forget A Song For The Season anthologises many of our most requested seasonal Songs of the Week, from "Auld Lang Syne" to "White Christmas" via "My Funny Valentine", "Summertime", "Autumn Leaves" and many more.
+If you're one of our Mark Steyn Club members, don't forget to enter your promo code at checkout to enjoy special member pricing on this book and over 40 other Steyn store products.
 But, if you can't wait that long, the eBook version can be yours within minutes via Amazon, Barnes & Noble, Indigo-Chapters in Canada, and other outlets worldwide.

 If you've a favorite mother song or you disagree with Daniel Hollombe on rolled Rs, then let her rrrrrrrrrrrrip below.
 (If you're not a Club member and you'd like to find out more, see here.)